-Our Shareholder centre contains information about holding shares in Diageo, details of how to manage your shareholding, tools you can use to look up historical and comparative dividend information and answers to any questions you may have about your shareholding.
+Our Shareholder centre contains information about your shareholding in Diageo, including details of how to manage your holding, tools you can use to look up historical and comparative dividend information and answers to any questions you may have about your shareholding.

-During this challenging time, Link Group's helpline is likely to experience significant pressure and it may take a little longer to get through than normal.
+As Covid-19 continues, Link Group's helpline is likely to experience pressure and it may take a little longer to get through than normal.
 We therefore encourage you to make use of the online Share Portal which can be accessed by click here.

 The Share Portal contains a help centre full of useful information and answers to frequently asked questions, which can be accessed without needing to login first.
 To access and view specific information on your shareholding, you will need to login first.
 If you have forgotten your username or password then click on the forgotten username or password links.
 New users will first need to register; you only need three pieces of information – your surname, postcode and investor code.
 Your investor code is a unique number that can be found on previous communications from Link Group, such as a share certificate or dividend confirmation statement.